metasnv-tool/metaSNV/README.md

-Example Tutorial 2 (with subpopulation calling)
+Example Tutorial 2 (with subspecies identification)
 ===================

 ## Fetch and unpack test data